neonidian/public-key-infrastructure/two-way-tls-using-java-keytool/README.md

 In linux or mac machines, use `JAVA_HOME=<path-to-your_JAVA_HOME> bash generate-keys-and-certs.sh`

 In windows machines, the keytool commands in the shell script would be similar but requies modification according to windows OS.

-Steps followed in generating of keys:

-Step 1: A keystore 'server.keystore' is generated which has private key, public key and self-signed certificate.

-Step 2: Export only the certificate from keystore generated in step 1

-Step 3: Generate a trustore 'server.truststore' which has the certificate from step 2.
-A truststore is also a type of keystore.

 **Keytool**